awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-configure-content.md

 1. Finally, create a `change_permissions.sh` script in `/tmp/WordPress/scripts`\.
 This is used to change the folder permissions in Apache\.
 **Important**
  This script updated permissions on the `/tmp/WordPress` folder so that anyone can write to it\.
-This is required so that WordPress can write to its database during [Step 5: Update and Redeploy Your WordPress Application](tutorials-wordpress-update-and-redeploy-application.md)\.
+This is required so that WordPress can write to its database during [Step 5: Update and redeploy your WordPress application](tutorials-wordpress-update-and-redeploy-application.md)\.
 After the WordPress application is set up, run the following command to update permissions to a more secure setting:

    ```
    chmod -R 755 /var/www/html/WordPress